rickypinci/performance-models-cdp/README.md

-# Performance Modeling and Analysis of Design Patterns for Microservice Systems
+# Replication Package: Performance Modeling and Analysis of Design Patterns for Microservice Systems

 This package contains performance models and results of seven cloud design patterns analyzed in the paper *"Performance Modeling and Analysis of Design Patterns for Microservice Systems"* published at the 20th IEEE International Conference on Software Architecture (ICSA 2023).